-The Data Curation Network project team includes representatives from each DCN partner institution: University of Minnesota (lead), Cornell University, Dryad Digital Repository, Duke University, Johns Hopkins University, Penn State University, University of Illinois, and the University of Michigan.
+The Data Curation Network project team includes representatives from each DCN partner institution: University of Minnesota (lead), Cornell University, Dryad Digital Repository, Duke University, Johns Hopkins University, Penn State University, University of Illinois, University of Michigan and the Washington University in St. Louis.

 DCN representatives are managers and directors of their local curation services and often have supervisory responsibilities for the DCN Curators who contribute staff time to the project.